 Smith & Daughters Fitzroy

-In a corner bluestone building that used to be Spanish restaurant De Los Santos, owners Mo Wyse and Shannon Martinez, have transformed the space into a vegan bar and eatery with a rock‘n’roll vibe (think framed band posters, a cross-shaped neon sign on the wall, punk rock on the speakers), Smith & Daughters.
+In a corner bluestone building that used to be Spanish restaurant De Los Santos, owner Shannon Martinez has transformed the space into a vegan bar and eatery with a rock‘n’roll vibe (think framed band posters, a cross-shaped neon sign on the wall, punk rock on the speakers), Smith & Daughters.

-The two behind the venture have a mission with Smith & Daughters: to challenge the perception that vegan dining is necessarily bland.
-Wyse was the brains behind the People’s Market in Collingwood and Martinez the head chef of the Market’s resident food stall, South.
+Smith & Daughters' mission is to challenge the perception that vegan dining is necessarily bland.
 Martinez has previously worked at a string of Melbourne’s top vegan and vegetarian-friendly dining institutions.